 Chris Eaker is excited to be a part of IRDL.
 As Data Curation Librarian at the University of Tennessee (UT) Libraries, he is interested in scientific data curation and in integrating sound data stewardship skills into science and engineering curricula.
 Chris helps UT’s researchers navigate federal requirements for data management and sharing.
 He holds a bachelor’s degree in civil engineering from Georgia Tech (2000) and master’s degree in information science from UT (2013).

-Rebecca Halpern is the librarian for the School of Social Work online program at the University of Southern California.
+Rebecca Halpern is the librarian for the School of Social Work online program at USC.
 Her primary responsibilities are embedding information literacy into the fabric of the MSW curriculum and providing instruction for faculty and students in the social work program.
 She is interested in the intersection of adult learning theory, online pedagogy, critical librarianship, and reimagining what we mean when we say “information literacy instruction.”
 Rebecca is a big fan of pub trivia, exploring Los Angeles by bike, and spending quality time with quality TV shows.
 She received a BA in Women’s Studies and Sociology from the University of Michigan and a MSIS from the UT Austin School of Information.

 Susan Hoang is a reference and instruction librarian for Languages and Cultures at Carleton College in Northfield, MN, where she works closely with faculty and students to integrate information literacy into their curriculum.
 She is currently on the User Needs Assessment and Outreach teams at Gould Library.
 Her research interests include transference of information literacy into “real world” contexts, power and privilege within academia, and community-library connections.

 John M. Jackson is the Reference & Instruction Librarian for Whittier College, a private liberal arts college outside Los Angeles.
 John began working for academic libraries in 2006 as a graduate assistant for the Piers Plowman Electronic Archive at the University of Virginia.
-He briefly sojourned as a cataloger for the University of Southern California while completing his MLIS at San Jose State University.
+He briefly sojourned as a cataloger for USC while completing his MLIS at San Jose State University.
 John's research interests include information literacy, print and digital humanities, emerging technology trends in higher education, reference and instruction services for first year students, virtual library services, and personal information management.
 John is also an active member of the Association of College & Research Libraries, a 2012 ALA Emerging Leader, and an expatriated medievalist.

 Karen Jaskar joined the faculty of the University of Montana as the Social Science Librarian in August, 2013.
 A native of the Puget Sound, Karen spent the previous six years as the Information Literacy Librarian for Saint Martin’s University in Lacey, WA.
 Her professional interests include exploring the unique pedagogy of library instruction and the intersection of technology and contemplation in the modern academic library.